metta-systems/libsss/doc/spec.md

 #### 2.1.1 Sessions

-A session represents a context in which SSU runs over some underlying network protocol such as UDP or IP.
+A session represents a context in which SSS runs over some underlying network protocol such as UDP or IP.
 Each session represents an association between two network endpoints.
-A session is always uniquely defined by a pair of endpoints, but the definition of an endpoint depends on the underlying protocol on which SSU runs:
+A session is always uniquely defined by a pair of endpoints, but the definition of an endpoint depends on the underlying protocol on which SSS runs:

- * When SSU is run atop UDP, an endpoint consists of an IP address paired with a 16-bit UDP port number.
+ * When SSS is run atop UDP, an endpoint consists of an IP address paired with a 16-bit UDP port number.
 From the perspective of any given host a session is thus uniquely defined by the 4-tuple (local IP, local port, remote IP, remote port).
 The session tuple for the opposite host is obtained by swapping the local and remote parts of the tuple.

- * If SSU is run directly atop IP as a "native" transport alongside TCP and UDP, then an endpoint consists only of an IP address, and thus an SSU session is uniquely defined by the pair of IP addresses of the hosts involved: (local IP, remote IP).
-By definition there can be only one such "native" SST session at a time between any pair of hosts.
+ * If SSS is run directly atop IP as a "native" transport alongside TCP and UDP, then an endpoint consists only of an IP address, and thus an SSS session is uniquely defined by the pair of IP addresses of the hosts involved: (local IP, remote IP).
+By definition there can be only one such "native" SSS session at a time between any pair of hosts.

- * If SSU is run atop some other network- or link-layer protocol, then SSU uses as its "endpoints"whatever the underlying protocols uses as an "address" or "host identifier."
-If SSU were to be run directly atop Ethernet, for example, then SSU’s endpoints would be IEEE MAC addresses, and a session would be uniquely defined by a pair of MAC addresses.
+ * If SSS is run atop some other network- or link-layer protocol, then SSS uses as its "endpoints"whatever the underlying protocols uses as an "address" or "host identifier."
+If SSS were to be run directly atop Ethernet, for example, then SSS’s endpoints would be IEEE MAC addresses, and a session would be uniquely defined by a pair of MAC addresses.

 #### 2.1.2 Channels

 The channel abstraction provides the interface between the channel protocol and the stream protocol.
 The channel protocol can multiplex arbitrary number of channels onto a session.
 The number of channels is only limited by the machine's available memory.
 Channel identifiers are 32-byte short-term public keys of the peer; thus, a channel is uniquely identified by the 4-tuple of (local endpoint, local channel, remote endpoint, remote channel).
-Each channel represents a separate instance of the SSU channel protocol resulting from a successful key exchange and feature negotiation using the negotiation protocol; SSU’s channels are therefore analogous in function to security associations in IPsec.
+Each channel represents a separate instance of the SSS channel protocol resulting from a successful key exchange and feature negotiation using the negotiation protocol; SSS’s channels are therefore analogous in function to security associations in IPsec.
 Different channels always use independent key pairs for encryption and authentication.
-A given channel always uses one set of key pairs and negotiated parameters, however: when SSU needs to re-key a communication session (e.g., to ensure freshness of keys), it does so by creating a new channel through a fresh run of the negotiation protocol and terminating use of the old channel.
+A given channel always uses one set of key pairs and negotiated parameters, however: when SSS needs to re-key a communication session (e.g., to ensure freshness of keys), it does so by creating a new channel through a fresh run of the negotiation protocol and terminating use of the old channel.

-In SSU both parties may be trying to establish connection to each other.
+In SSS both parties may be trying to establish connection to each other.
 This may lead to two completely separate channels being set up.
 If this happens and peers detect it, they SHOULD migrate their streams toward the more recent channel.
 However, they MAY decide to not do it for increased security or logical packet separation.

 Since channels rotate rather frequently (once in about 30 minutes), streams may be grouped differently onto each new set of channels, for example if a channel is set up and another channel expires, its streams may be reattached onto already existing channel.